 It’s not.
 Understanding and identifying the true problem to solve is a team effort.
 UX is only part of the equation to finding and solving challenging problems in a product experience.
 That is why it’s crucial to work closely with Product Managers and Engineering partners to develop a holistic understanding of the challenges that are being faced when you’ve been assigned to solve a problem.
 It’s only through a deeply collaborative effort that you’ll truly realize a successful solution.

 Sometimes you can’t deliver a solution without changing a core part of the business.
 This can create unintended wide-ranging ripples of change throughout an organization.
 To help mitigate this, a clear-eyed understanding of the potential impact of the solution and a focused implementation strategy needs to be had by not only the UX Team, but Product Management, Engineering, and the impacted business units.

 Nothing’s ever final.

 The real test comes after you’ve delivered a solution to the market.
 Did it perform as expected?
 Are there improvements that can be made?
 (Yes.
 There always are.)
-In the digital world we live in, nothing is ever truly finished.
+In the digital world, nothing is ever truly finished.
 There’s always room for iterative improvement and greater efficacy.
-The real question is, how good do you want your solution to be?
+The real question is, how well do you want your solution to be?

 Which takes us full circle.
 What’s the problem you’re trying to solve?